JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 Download and install the latest version of [IntelliJ IDEA Ultimate Edition](https://www.jetbrains.com/idea/download/index.html).

-> If you use IntelliJ IDEA Community or other IDE, you can generate a Spring Boot project using a [web-based project generator](https://start.spring.io).
+> If you use IntelliJ IDEA Community Edition or another IDE, you can generate a Spring Boot project using a [web-based project generator](https://start.spring.io).
 >
 {type="note"}